-The act authorizes the Third Frontier Commission to award support to individuals, public and private entities, agencies, and institutions, private companies or organizations, partnerships, business trusts, or other business entities or ventures, research organizations, whether for profit or not for profit, or combinations or consortiums of any of them for the purpose of supporting research and development projects.
-Research and development projects" is defined as projects or activities in support of Ohio industry, commerce, and business, including:
+The bill authorizes the Third Frontier Commission to award support to individuals, public and private entities, agencies, and institutions, private companies or organizations, research organizations, or combinations or consortiums of any of them for the purpose of supporting research and development projects.
+"Research and development projects" is defined as projects or activities in support of Ohio industry, commerce, and business, including:

-- (1) Research and product innovation, development, and commercialization through efforts by, and may include collaboration among, Ohio business and industry, state and local public entities and agencies, public and private institutions, research organizations, or other in-state entities specifically formed for the sole purpose of both investing in and providing direct management support to any one or combination of any of the foregoing entities or any other in-state entities; and - (2) Projects and activities supporting any and all matters related to research and development purposes including: (a) attracting researchers and research teams by endowing chairs or otherwise, (b) developing and commercializing products and processes, (c) promoting, developing, and securing intellectual property matters and rights such as copyrights and patents, (d) promoting, developing, and securing property interests, including time sharing arrangements, and (e) promoting, developing, and securing financial rights and matters such as royalties, licensing, and other financial gain or sharing resulting from research and development.
+(1) Research and product innovation, development, and commercialization through efforts by, and may include collaboration among, Ohio business and industry, state and local public entities and agencies, public and private institutions, or research organizations; and

+(2) Projects and activities supporting any and all matters related to research and development purposes including: (a) attracting researchers and research teams by endowing chairs or otherwise, (b) developing and commercializing products and processes, (c) promoting, developing, and securing intellectual property matters and rights such as copyrights and patents, (d) promoting, developing, and securing property interests, including time sharing arrangements, and (e) promoting, developing, and securing financial rights and matters such as royalties, licensing, and other financial gain or sharing resulting from research and development.

 Individuals, Ohio businesses and industries, local public entities and agencies, public and private education institutions, including state-supported and state-assisted institutions of higher education, the state and state agencies, and research organizations and institutions are permitted to collaborate on research and development projects.
-However, the state is prohibited from having an ownership interest in any business or private entity, agency, institution, company, partnership, business trust, venture, or organization that has received support for a research and development project under the act and cannot assume any shared risk or shared liability.
+However, the state is prohibited from having an ownership interest in or operational control of any business or private entity, agency, institution, or organization that has received support for a research and development project under the bill and cannot assume any shared risk or shared liability.